 Unicef UK Baby Friendly Initiative: Neonatal Unit Guidance- Implementing the Standards Standards to support neonatal units to become Baby Friendly.
 The standards cover Staff education, helping parents to develop close and loving relationships with their infant(s), enabling babies to receive breastmilk and breastfeed when possible and valuing parents as partners in care.
 Preparation for discharge and information about how to access support with feeding in the community is highlighted.

-Bliss: About the Bliss Baby Charter Bliss has developed best practice standards for neonatal units to facilitate the provision of high quality family-centred care.
+Bliss: What is the Bliss Baby Charter?
+Bliss has developed best practice standards for neonatal units to facilitate the provision of high quality family-centred care.
 Principle 6 refers to the active promotion of breastmilk expression and breastfeeding and ensuring healthcare professionals are equipped with the knowledge and skills to support lactation after preterm birth.
-Principle 7 refers to ensuring continuity of care at discharge home (which includes appropriate correspondence to the GP and where relevant ensuring parents’ competency with tube feeding).
+Principle 7 refers to ensuring continuity of care at discharge home.

 Unwell Infants and Children